ShivamSyal2k/unit-testing-project/README.md

 # unit-testing-project
-For the purpose of learning gtest
+For the purpose of learning gtest.

+In the build folder run:
+  cmake ..
+  make
+  ctest --output-on-failure